faroukbmiled/AccountManagerBot/README.md

 # AccountManagerBot
-Telegram bot that managers account and more
+Telegram bot that manage accounts and more

 # Usage:
 * ```pip install -r .\requirements.txt```